shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_2_single-responsibility-principle.md

 > 📝 **Note**:
 >
-> - For simplicity and demonstration purposes, all classes are placed within a single `.java` file.
+> - The final version now follows a more realistic and production-style design.
+> - Each class (like Employee, EmployeeFormatter, EmployeeFileSaver, etc.) has been defined separately with clear responsibility boundaries.
-> - In a real-world project, each class would typically be defined in its own file following proper package structure and naming conventions.
+> - This structure reflects how a real-world application would be organized — with modular classes, proper separation of concerns, and loose coupling.
-> - This layout is intentional to keep the focus on understanding the Single Responsibility Principle (SRP).
+> - Such design not only aligns with SRP, but also improves testability, maintainability, and scalability of the system.

 <div class="btn-row">
     <a class="btn nav-btn" href="https://github.com/shawshubham/Low-Level-Design/tree/master/src/main/java/com/theshubhamco/designprinciple/srp/finalrefactoredversion">See Code in Git Repo</a>
 </div>

+1. **`EmployeeType.java`**

 ```java
 public enum EmployeeType {
 	FULLTIME, CONTRACT, INTERN;
 }
 ```

+2. **`Employee.java`**

 ```java
 //Pure data holder